adriaanslechten/hoppa-website/content/privacy.md

 We may employ third-party companies to facilitate our Service ("Service Providers"), such as:

 - **Cloud Storage Providers**: For data hosting and storage.
+- **Analytics Services**: For anonymized usage analytics and performance monitoring.
+- **Crash Reporting Services**: For identifying and fixing technical issues.

-These third parties have access to your personal data only to perform tasks on our behalf and are obligated not to disclose or use it for any other purpose.
+These third parties have access to your data only to perform tasks on our behalf and are obligated not to disclose or use it for any other purpose.
+Analytics and crash reporting data is processed in an anonymized format that cannot identify individual users.

 ---